Five practical tips for buying the best electric guitar

 - Fender Squier Affinity Stratocaster

-In this comparison we have selected the best value for money electric guitars for every level of learning.
+On this list, we have selected the best value for money electric guitars for every level of learning.
 We explain their characteristics, why we recommend them, their advantages and disadvantages.
 We want you to have all the tools you need to make the best decision when buying an electric guitar.

 Best electric guitars for beginner guitar players